-I have examined the compliance of Corporate Governance by Neelamalai Agro Industries Limited, for the year ended 31st March 2020, as stipulated under Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+We have examined the compliance of Corporate Governance by Neelamalai Agro Industries Limited, for the year ended 31st March 2021, as stipulated under Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 The compliance of conditions of Corporate Governance is the responsibility of the management.
-My examination was limited to procedures and implementation thereof, adopted by the Company for ensuring the compliance of the conditions of Corporate Governance.
+Our examination was limited to procedures and implementation thereof, adopted by the Company for ensuring the compliance of the conditions of Corporate Governance.
 It is neither an audit nor an expression of opinion on the financial statements of the Company.

-In my opinion and to the best of my information and according to the explanations given to me, and considering the relaxations granted by the Securities and Exchange Board of India warranted due to the spread of the COVID-19 pandemic,
+In our opinion and to the best of our information and according to the explanations given to us, and considering the relaxations granted by the Securities and Exchange Board of India warranted due to the spread of the COVID-19 pandemic.

-I certify that the Company has complied with the conditions of Corporate Governance as stipulated in the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-Except that, the Audit Committee Chairman was not present at the last Annual General Meeting due to floods in his residing place.
-However, another member of the Audit Committee was present at the Annual General Meeting.
+We certify that the Company has complied with the conditions of Corporate Governance as stipulated in the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 subject to the following: